 The financial highlights tables are intended to help you understand each Fund's financial performance for the last five years (or, if shorter, the period of the Fund's operations).
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the return that an investor would have earned (or lost) on an investment in a Fund (assuming reinvestment of all dividends and distributions).
-This information has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements, is included in the Funds' annual report to shareholders.
-The annual report is incorporated by reference into the SAI, both of which are available free of charge upon request from the Distributor.
+This information has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements, is included in the Funds' filing on Form N-CSR.
+The Form N-CSR is incorporated by reference into the SAI, both of which are available free of charge upon request from the Distributor.